 We speak from our experience of the only time we sold a home off-market.
 The plan and intention from day one were to list the home on the MLS.
 The circumstances were challenging for the seller who lived out of state.
-There was a family member living in the home and refused to move.
+There was a family member living in the home who refused to move.
 It took several months to complete the eviction process which ended with a sheriff’s eviction.

 Once the eviction process was complete, we were left with a massive hoarding situation to deal with.
 It was never the seller’s intention to travel to California.
 However, our client notified us they were coming for the weekend and were landing in San Jose early one morning.

-We picked our client up at the airport, stopped for breakfast, and then headed to the home.
+We picked our client up at the airport, stopped for breakfast, and then headed to their family home.
 The nearly 100 photos we sent our client did not represent what it felt like to attempt to walk through the home.
 It was among the worst hoarding situations we had dealt with.

 Prior to our client’s arrival, we received estimates on what it would cost to “trash out” the home and how long it would take to complete.
 We also meet with an auction company that deals with eviction auctions.

 As we were standing in the backyard our client’s overwhelm and emotions grew apparent.

 We understand how important it is to allow people the time and space to process situations like this.
 The seller asked: “Can we sell it just as it is?”

 We clarified the question by asking: “Do you mean exactly as it is with everything in it?”

 We sat in my car and renegotiated a few terms in our listing agreement.
 We felt it was necessary and appropriate because some of the tasks we would need to manage if listing the home on the MLS would not be necessary when selling off-market.